CSc 103: Course Info

 Overview/Summary

 You will learn the basics of procedural computer programming (primarily in C++).
-This includes an understanding of datatypes and variables, branching and looping constructs, pointers and recursion.
-Additionally, we will introduce some standard tools for programming, and cover the basic operation of a computer.
-Lastly, we introduce elementary data structures and the C++ standard template library.
+This includes an understanding of datatypes and variables, branching and looping constructs.
+We will also cover pointers and recursion, a few elementary data structures, and basic use of the C++ standard template library.

 Prerequisites